 A firm, flat surface is key to successful ironing.
-You can use a wooden or tile floor, a table or a kitchen or bathroom counter.
-A carpeted floor or bed works well if you are not looking for sharp creases—for sharp edges you need a firmer surface.
+You can use a wooden or tile floor, a table, a kitchen or bathroom counter.
+A carpeted floor or bed can work well if you are not looking for sharp creases—for those you need a firmer surface.
 Whatever you choose, you must cover the surface to protect it from the heat and steam from the iron.
 Never iron directly on a wooden or stone surface, carpet or bedding.

-The ideal covering is an ironing blanket.
-Available in several sizes, ironing blankets are typically made of silicone-coated cotton which is heat and scorch-resistant.
+The ideal covering is an ironing blanket like the one from Brabantia.
+Ironing blankets are typically made of silicone-coated cotton which is heat and scorch-resistant.
 Many are backed in non-slip foam so that ironing is a breeze.
 The blankets can be folded and stored away easily.

-I keep my ironing blanket in the laundry room and use the top of my clothes dryer as my ironing surface.
+Even if you have an ironing board, there are times you don't want to set it up for just a quick touch up of a collar, curled hem edge, or when working on a craft project.
+Keep an ironing blanket in the laundry room and use the top of the clothes dryer as an ironing surface.
 The ironing blanket protects the surface of the dryer, the metal surface is firm and the height is just right for easy ironing.

 Now that you have the ironing surface covered, you still need to pay attention to your iron.
-When you're ironing, the iron must be set down as your move from one area of the garment to another.
-If the ironing blanket or towel that you are using is not large enough to accommodate the iron when you need to set it down, use a kitchen potholder or oven mitt as an iron rest.
+When you're ironing, the iron must be set down as you move from one area of the garment to another.
+If the ironing blanket or towel is not large enough to accommodate the iron when you need to set it down, use a kitchen potholder or oven mitt as an iron rest.
 Always set the iron upright on its base and never leave it with the flat surface down.

 Try not to cram clothes together in closets and dresser drawers.
 When clothes are crammed tightly together, the weight "irons" in the wrinkles.
 Get rid of unworn garments or look for creative storage space under beds or on top of cabinets to store extra or out-of-season items.

 You can also use one of the many wrinkle removers on the market.
-Just a quick spray of Tide Swash Smooth It Out, Downy Wrinkle Releaser or Dryel 3-in-1 Touch Up Spray and you could be out the door!
+Just a quick spray of Downy Wrinkle Releaser or Crease Release by The Laundress and you could be out the door!
 Allow the garment to dry after spraying before you put it on to wear.
 If the garment is damp and you sit down, you'll have permanent wrinkles.